coop-tim/maui-sample/README.md

 # maui-sample

+Update 2024-10-28: This sample is out of date - use Plugin.Firebase v3.0.0+ which relies on the AdamE packages instead of the Xamarin ones.
+Also don't use App Center.

 🥳This repository contains a working implementation of MAUI .NET 8 for iOS and Android with the following:
 - Firebase Cloud Messaging
 - Firebase Analytics